Bone density scan

 Overview of Treatment

-By quantitatively analyzing T-scores and Z-scores, healthcare professionals can determine whether a patient meets the criteria for bone loss and predict future fracture probability.
-This technology is regarded as an essential standard in bone disease management worldwide, especially for postmenopausal women, the elderly, or individuals with a family history of fractures.
+By quantitatively analyzing T-scores and Z-scores, healthcare professionals can determine whether a patient meets the criteria for bone loss and predict future fracture probabilities.
+This technology is regarded as an important standard in bone disease management worldwide, especially for postmenopausal women, the elderly, or high-risk groups with a family history of fractures.

 Types of Treatment and Mechanisms

-Bone density measurement mainly includes Dual-Energy X-ray Absorptiometry (DEXA) and Quantitative Computed Tomography (QCT).
-DEXA uses low-dose X-rays to penetrate bones and calculate mineral density, commonly used for lumbar spine and hip measurements; QCT employs CT imaging reconstruction techniques to evaluate microstructural changes in vertebral bodies more precisely.
+Mainly divided into Dual-Energy X-ray Absorptiometry (DEXA) and Quantitative Computed Tomography (QCT).
+DEXA uses low-dose X-rays to penetrate bones and calculate mineral density, commonly used for lumbar spine and hip measurements; QCT employs CT imaging reconstruction techniques for more precise assessment of vertebral microstructure changes.

-The scanners emit X-ray beams of different energies; by analyzing the absorption differences through the bones, they calculate bone mineral content.
+The scanner emits X-ray beams of different energies, calculating bone mineral content based on absorption differences.
 DEXA's radiation dose is only one-tenth of a standard X-ray, while QCT, using CT technology, requires dose adjustments based on the site.
-Both require operation by trained radiologists to ensure data accuracy.
+Both must be operated by professional radiologists to ensure data accuracy.

 Indications